Hi, all. This was written for the Sunday post as A Stan Lee Foundation Artist post.

 The whole thing happened just as happily surreal as before.
 To top things off, I finally got a chance to thank Max by name, to which he humbly advised me to “pay it forward” –something he didn’t know is already a life long ambition as an ability advocate, both in life and with my art–.

-After that at a photo-op, with the cover art of Ammon in hand, Stan read the slogan on one of my favorite t-shirts, from my brother.
+After that, at a photo-op, with the cover art of Ammon in hand, Stan read the slogan on one of my favorite t-shirts, from my brother.
 It says, “Make Your Own Luck”.
 Stan’s enthusiastic answer was, “Damn right!”, then he wished me “Good luck to you” as I left.

-It reminded me how throughout my life, friend’s casually comparing me to John Romita Sr.’s classic version the super intelligent, driven character of Peter Parker, Spider-Man’s alter ego galvanized me to overcome a learning disability, gong from C’s and D’s for much of school to earning nearly all A’s by my senior year.
+Completing the course reminded me how throughout my life, friend’s casually comparing me to John Romita Sr.’s classic version the super intelligent, driven character of Peter Parker, Spider-Man’s alter ego galvanized me to overcome a learning disability, gong from C’s and D’s for much of school to earning nearly all A’s by my senior year.